bifurcationkit/BifurcationKitDocs.jl/docs/src/simplehopf.md

 !!! tip "Coefficient $l_1$"
     The coefficient $l_1$ above is called the **Lyapunov** coefficient

-!!! warning "Case of DAE"
-    The case of DAE for which $\mathbf M(x,p)\neq Id$ is not implemented yet.
-It is work in progress.

 ### Expression of the coefficients

 The coefficients $a,l_1$ above are computed as follows[^Haragus]: